ZaQuarius15/programming-univbasics-4-creating-and-updating-hash-key-value-pairs/README.md

 ```

 So, what happens when we use an invalid key with the bracket-equals method?
 When
-Ruby discovers that the key is not present on the hash in question, Ruby will
+Ruby discovers that the key is not present on the `Hash` in question, Ruby will
-simply _create_ a key/value pair on the hash:
+simply _create_ a key/value pair on the `Hash`:

 ```ruby
 person = {